-At the beginning of the COVID-19 pandemic, neurologists determined that of the 23 key elements of the single-element neurological examination, only two could not be done in a virtual setting.
+When the COVID-19 pandemic hit, neurologists thrust into providing virtual care were able to determine that of the 23 key elements of the single-element neurological examination, only two could not be done through telemedicine.

 One was the cardiovascular portion, because there is not a remote stethoscope of fingers to feel pulses.
 Another was the ophthalmoscopic examination, because there is not a remote ophthalmoscope, according to Neil Busis, MD, associate chair of technology and innovation in the neurology department at New York University Langone Health.

-During an AMA Telehealth Immersion Program webinar, “Clinical Case Study: Telehealth for Neurology,” Dr. Busis detailed how the four elements of virtual motor evaluations can be adapted to virtual care:
+During an AMA webinar, “Clinical Case Study: Telehealth for Neurology,” Dr. Busis detailed how the four elements of virtual motor evaluations can be adapted to virtual care:

-- Inspection.
-Whether someone is in the room or on a screen, a physician wouldn’t do much different, for example, to evaluate a right peripheral distribution of facial palsy.
+• Inspection.
+Whether someone is in the room or on a screen, a physician wouldn’t do much different, for example, to evaluate the right peripheral distribution of facial palsy.

 Supporting telehealth is a core element of the AMA Recovery Plan for America’s Physicians.
 You took care of the nation.
 It’s time for the nation to take care of you.
 It’s time to rebuild.
 And the AMA is ready.